 - Facebook can be a finicky platform.
 Even if you follow all the rules, you could still end up getting your account banned.
-I personally don’t recommend relying on this strategy exclusively because it makes you dependant on Facebook as a platform.
+I personally don’t recommend relying on this strategy exclusively because it makes you dependent on Facebook as a platform.

 You should take those points into consideration and do your own research before you start marketing in any way on Facebook, or anywhere else.

-If organic Facebook marketing sounds as though it’s accessible of these affiliate marketing strategies and you want some help getting started, you’re in luck!
+If organic Facebook marketing sounds as though it’s the best of these affiliate marketing strategies and you want some help getting started, you’re in luck!
 I wrote a book on the topic.
-Visit this page again in a week or two and it will be available for download!
+You can grab your copy right here.